ryanlow64/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 _{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }_

+This project is based on AddressBook Level 3 by SE-EDU, available [here](https://github.com/se-edu/addressbook-level3).

 --------------------------------------------------------------------------------------------------------------------